harding/old-docs-history-bitcoin.org/en/developer-guide.md

 Now let's look at the variables your CGI program will likely set for each payment.

-*Optional:* The [amount][pp amount]{:#term-pp-amount}{:.term} you want the spender to pay.
-You'll probably get this value from your shopping cart application or fiat-to-BTC exchange rate conversion tool.
-If you leave the amount blank, the wallet program will prompt the spender how much to pay (which can be useful for donations).
 {% endautocrossref %}

 {% highlight python %}
+## Amount of the request
 amount = 10000000  ## In satoshis (=100 mBTC)
+## P2PH pubkey hash
+pubkey_hash = "2b14950b8d31620c6cc923c5408a701b1ec0a020"
+## P2PH output script entered as hex and converted to binary
+# OP_DUP OP_HASH160 <push 20 bytes> <pubKey hash> OP_EQUALVERIFY OP_CHECKSIG
+#   76       a9            14       <pubKey hash>        88          ac
+hex_script = "76" + "a9" + "14" + pubkey_hash + "88" + "ac"
+serialized_script = hex_script.decode("hex")
+## Load amount and script into PaymentDetails
+details.outputs.add(amount = amount, script = serialized_script)
+## Memo to display to the spender
+details.memo = "Flowers & chocolates"
+## Data which should be returned to you with the payment
+details.merchant_data = "Invoice #123"
+{% endhighlight python %}

+Each line is described below.

+{% highlight python %}
+amount = 10000000  ## In satoshis (=100 mBTC)
 {% endhighlight %}

 {% autocrossref %}
-<br />*Required:* Specify the output script you want the spender to
-pay---any valid script is acceptable..
-In this example, we'll request payment to a P2SH output script

-First we'll get a pubkey hash.
-The hash below is the hash form of the address used in the URI examples above, mjSk1Ny9spzU2fouzYgLqGUD8U41iR35QN.
+`amount`: (optional) the [amount][pp amount]{:#term-pp-amount}{:.term} you want the spender to pay.
+You'll probably get this value from your shopping cart application or fiat-to-BTC exchange rate conversion tool.
+If you leave the amount blank, the wallet program will prompt the spender how much to pay (which can be useful for donations).
 {% endautocrossref %}

 {% highlight python %}
 pubkey_hash = "2b14950b8d31620c6cc923c5408a701b1ec0a020"
-{% endhighlight %}

-{% autocrossref %}
-Next, we'll plug that hash into the standard P2PH output script using hex, as illustrated by the code comments below.
-{% endautocrossref %}

-{% highlight python %}
 # OP_DUP OP_HASH160 <push 20 bytes> <pubKey hash> OP_EQUALVERIFY OP_CHECKSIG
 #   76       a9            14       <pubKey hash>        88          ac
 hex_script = "76" + "a9" + "14" + pubkey_hash + "88" + "ac"
-{% endhighlight %}

-{% autocrossref %}
-Finally, we'll convert the output script from hex into its serialized form.
-{% endautocrossref %}

-{% highlight python %}
 serialized_script = hex_script.decode("hex")
 {% endhighlight %}

 {% autocrossref %}
-<br />*Required:* Add the output script and (optional) amount to the
-PaymentDetails outputs array.
+`script`: (required) You must specify the output script you want the spender to pay---any valid script is acceptable.
+In this example, we'll request payment to a P2SH output script.

+First we get a pubkey hash.
+The hash above is the hash form of the address used in the URI examples throughout this section, mjSk1Ny9spzU2fouzYgLqGUD8U41iR35QN.

+Next, we plug that hash into the standard P2PH output script using hex, as illustrated by the code comments.

+Finally, we convert the output script from hex into its serialized form.
 {% endautocrossref %}

 {% highlight python %}
 details.outputs.add(amount = amount, script = serialized_script)
 {% endhighlight %}

 {% autocrossref %}
+`outputs`:<!--noref--> (required) add the output script and (optional) amount to the PaymentDetails outputs<!--noref--> array.

 It's possible to specify multiple [`scripts`][pp script]{:#term-pp-script}{:.term} and `amounts` as part of a merge avoidance strategy, described later in the [Merge Avoidance